 Doctors in Secondary Schools – School program lead funding (Reference 64)

-The Doctors in Secondary Schools Program (DiSS)External Link funds general practitioners (GPs) and practice nurses to attend 100 Victorian government secondary schools up to one day a week to provide medical advice and health care to those students most in need.
+The Doctors in Secondary Schools Program funds general practitioners (GPs) and practice nurses to attend 100 Victorian government secondary schools up to one day a week to provide medical advice and health care for those students most in need.

 School program lead funding

-Schools will be required to appoint a Leading Teacher to hold overall responsibility for program coordination duties for the school.
+Schools are required to appoint a Leading Teacher to hold overall responsibility for program coordination duties.

-Schools will be provided with the funding equivalent to 0.2 FTE at Leading Teacher Level 3.1 pay rate to support this for the school year.
+Schools will be provided with funding equivalent to a 0.2 FTE at a Leading Teacher Level 3.1 pay rate to support program co-ordination responsibilities for the school year.

-The responsibility for coordination of the program within the school can also rest with an Assistant Principal, if that is more appropriate than a Leading Teacher.
-However, if a school appoints an Assistant Principal to the School Program Lead role, the school will still receive the same amount of funding as if a Leading Teacher were appointed.
+A schools’ program co-ordination responsibilities can also rest with an Assistant Principal, given that it is more appropriate than appointing a Leading teacher.
+However, if a school appoints an Assistant Principal to the School Program Lead role, the school will still receive the same amount of funding as a Leading Teacher.

 Eligibility